 In 2014, the organisation of the Awards was handed over to Cider Australia.
 A committee of volunteers now runs the competition in Melbourne, with the focus moving towards education, improving consistency in cider shows across Australia and building knowledge and experience in judging.

-- In 2015 we released a Style Guide tailored specifically to the Australian market that defines how products in each class should present in terms of aroma and flavour, appearance, mouthfeel and overall impression.
+The Awards is leading the standardisation and improvement of cider judging across Australia.
+In 2015, we released a Style Guide tailored specifically to the Australian market that defines how products in each class should present in terms of aroma and flavour, appearance, mouthfeel and overall impression.

-- We invest substantially in educating and training producers, judges and competition organisers, and share knowledge with regional cider shows across Australia.
+We also invest substantially in educating and training producers, judges and competition organisers, and share knowledge with regional cider shows across Australia.
 We are also developing best practice judging and organisational policies and protocols.

 The Australian Cider Awards is run by an experienced committee of volunteers led by Nyall Condon, Cidermaker at Flying Brick Cider Co, Chief Steward of the Australian Cider Awards and Vice President of Cider Australia.

 On behalf of Cider Australia, the organising committee is responsible for all aspects of the Awards.
 It:

 - manages the organisation and funding of the Awards

 - establishes a highly qualified judging panel comprising 6 judges and 2 associate judges

 - manages logistics on the ground prior to, during and after the judging